 Nashville Tennessee

-Just after dawn, I wandered through the empty streets of Music City armed with my Leica M6.
+Just after dawn, I wandered through the empty streets of Music City armed with my film camera.

-The neon signs still buzzed, their glow reflecting off the damp pavement, but the music had stopped.
-The bars were empty, stools flipped onto tables, and the scent of whiskey lingered in the stifling air.
-This is my favorite time—the city exhaling after a long night.
+The neon signs were still lit, but the music had stopped.
+The bars were empty, stools flipped onto tables, and the scent of late night lingered in the air.

 I snapped photographs, knowing they held a truth the daytime crowds would never see.
-Nashville wasn’t just neon and noise—it was the quiet moments between.
-And as Nashville continues to change rapidly, I document this city in flux—a place that’s both timeless and fleeting, vibrant and wistful, and alive with dreams.
+Nashville wasn’t just neon and noise; it also contained quiet moments.
+As Nashville continues to change rapidly, I documented this city in flux, alive with countless dreams.

 Located in Nashville, Hatch Show Print is one of the most historic letterpress print shops in the United States.